Tabletop RPG advice for little dragons

 High Wisdom, Low Charisma

 Just because you’re quick-thinking doesn’t mean you’re well-liked.
-Characters with high Wisdom and low Charisma know they’re going to be able to get through difficult situations due to their cleverness, but struggle in social settings, particularly when getting people to listen to them.
+Characters with high Wisdom and low Charisma know they can get through difficult situations due to their cleverness, but struggle in social settings, particularly when getting people to listen to them.

 Charisma is much more than charm, but sometimes a lack of charm is the best example.
 A gruff warrior who’s been through countless battles and knows how to protect themself may be dismissed initially because of a poor first impression or sometimes overshadowed by stronger personalities.